About Hergemony

 Approach

-Hergemony approaches international affairs through policy analysis, institutional perspective, and long-horizon systems awareness.
+Hergemony approaches international affairs through policy analysis, institutional perspective, macro awareness, and Earth systems thinking.

-This includes attention to how institutions coordinate under pressure, how geopolitical competition affects shared planetary systems, and how long-horizon environmental and catastrophic risks increasingly shape policy and diplomacy.
+This includes attention to how institutions coordinate under pressure, how geopolitical competition affects shared systems, how markets respond to instability, and how long-horizon risks increasingly shape policy and diplomacy.

-The emphasis is on conceptual clarity, institutional seriousness, and practical relevance — while remaining grounded in real-world policy dynamics.
+The emphasis is on conceptual clarity, institutional seriousness, and practical relevance — while remaining grounded in real-world political, economic, and planetary conditions.

 Principles